Keen Targhee II

 Source: bought it new

 I have been wearing the Targee II's for a number of years now.
 They are probably my all time favorite shoe.
-My first pair lasted a good awhile but eventually split a the toe seem.
+My first pair lasted a good while but eventually split a toe seam.
 I bought a new pair and with very little use other than an out to dinner, once in a while kind deal, the toe area split on the new pair.

 I contacted Keen and let them know that I exected nothing on the first pair.
 I really didn't even expect much on the new pair other than maybe a little pro-rated help on a replacement third pair (sent detailed pictures also).